graphicsdesk/socioeconomic-diversity/README.md

 `Python/` contains Jessica's analysis.

 `costs/` contains Jason's analysis, which is just exporting data for the leadin and the rest of the story.
-Those exports are in the `outputs/` directory right now.
+Those exports are both written into the `outputs/` directory and directly into the `recession-financial-aid` repository.

 ## Data Sources